 Condition Result The driver's seat belt is not fastened when the ignition switch is turned to the ON position.
-The warning light illuminates for about 1 minute and a beep sound will be heard for about 6 seconds.
+The warning light flashes and a beep sound will be heard for about 6 seconds.
 The driver's seat belt is fastened while the warning light and the beep sound are activated.
 The warning light turns off and the beep sound stops.
 The driver's seat belt is fastened before the ignition switch is turned to the ON position.
 The warning light will not illuminate and the beep sound will not be heard.

-▼ Belt Minder
+▼Belt Minder